torchsynth/torchsynth/README.md

 You will need to install the particular version of [torchcsprng][https://github.com/pytorch/csprng] for your CUDA device.
 Please follow their simple installation instructions.
+But if you use the CPU version of torchcsprng, it probably won't affect performance much.

 ## Development Installation